Rapeseed cultivation guide

 7.1 Harvest Time and Maturity Indications

-- The seeds acquire their final color (black or dark brown) and harden.
+The seeds reach their final color (black or dark brown) and harden.

-- At higher humidity (>12%), drying is required to prevent fungal growth and the development of high temperatures.
+At higher moisture levels (>12%), drying is required to avoid fungal growth and overheating.

-- Use of ventilation systems for even heat distribution.
+Use of ventilation systems to ensure uniform heat distribution.